nodejs/TSC/Moderation-Policy.md

 ### Terms

 * "Collaborator" refers to any individual with configured access permissions to any Node.js GitHub organization repository.
 See [GitHub's access permissions documentation](https://help.github.com/articles/what-are-the-different-access-permissions/) for more information.
+* "TSC" refers to the [Node.js Technical Steering Committee](https://github.com/nodejs/node#tsc-technical-steering-committee).
 * "Post" refers to the content and titles of any issue, pull request, comment or wiki page.
 * "Moderate" refers to the act of modifying the content and title of, or deleting, any Post.
 * "Ban" refers to the act of blocking an individual GitHub account from any further participation in the Node.js GitHub Organization.

+### Grounds for Moderation

+Any Post considered to be in violation of the [Node.js Code of Conduct](https://GitHub.com/nodejs/node/blob/master/CODE_OF_CONDUCT.md) is subject to Moderation.

 ### Requesting Moderation